 Theatre and shows for all ages

 Inspire your students for theatre.
-Many stages are especially aimed at children and young people, such as the Grips-Theater am Hansaplatz.
-The Atze Musiktheater, the Berliner Kindertheater, and the Astrid-Lindgren-Bühne are also suitable for younger students.
-Many of the city's renowned theatres also have options for younger audiences.
-The Schaubühne, for example, has a programme for schoolchildren and the Volksbühne has its own youth theatre.
-For older students, there are many exciting productions of famous classics and modern plays on Berlin's renowned stages.
-[Note: most productions will, of course, be in German only without translations.]
+Many stages are aimed specifically at children and young people, such as the Grips Theatre on Hansaplatz.
+The Atze Musiktheater, the Berlin Children's Theatre or the Astrid Lindgren Stage are also suitable for younger pupils.
+For older pupils, there are many exciting productions of famous classics and modern plays on Berlin's renowned stages.

 Typical Berlin: everything but ordinary

 Sport such as a visit to the swimming pool, a high ropes course, or a surfing school are not just for the daytime.
 Your kids can get active in the evenings, too.
-Leisure centres such as Dockx at Tempelhofer Hafen and Laserstar are sometimes open until midnight and provide active entertainment such as laser tag and blacklight mini golf.
+Leisure centres such as Dockx at Tempelhofer Hafen and Laserstar are are open until late in the evening and provide active entertainment such as laser tag and blacklight mini golf.
 Dockx features an 18-hole mini-golf course designed by various artists that becomes an impressive, surreal world when seen in black light.

 Of course, bowling is a fun way to spend a couple hours.
 Places like Bowlplay and the Berolina Bowling Lounge offer good discounts for young people.
 Berolina Bowling Lounge also offers Nightlife Bowling on Saturdays and Sundays, where they can try to get a strike on the 28 lanes accompanied with an exciting sound and light show.
-The kids can bounce around at JUMP House or climb walls at Magic Mountain until late at night.
+The kids can bounce around at JUMP House or climb walls at Magic Mountain until late in the evening.

 If you need a bit of down time together, how about heading to the cinema?
-Some cinemas such as the Yorck Cinema Group have special offers for school classes or discounts for children.
+Both the big blockbuster cinemas like the Cubix at Alexanderplatz or the IMAX in the Sony Center and the smaller art house cinemas like the Yorck cinema group have reduced admission prices for students or special offers for school classes.

 Start your night off right with a great dinner.
 Burger and other American classics are served up with live music at the famous Hard Rock Café on Kurfürstendamm.
 A T-shirt from the restaurant shop has been a popular holiday souvenir for decades.
 Brauhaus Lemke on Alexanderplatz is also suitable for large groups and is known for its down-to-earth German food.
 If the weather's good, you can also end an eventful day with a refreshing drink in a beer garden.
 The Kantini food court at Bikini Berlin not only features 13 different international cuisines but also fantastic views of Berlin Zoo.